What was promised

-Why is that, in 2018, building a website was still messy, difficult, frustrating and time demanding, even for the most basic websites, even for marketing experts?
+Why is that, in 2022, building a website is still messy, difficult, frustrating and time demanding, even for the most basic websites, even for marketing experts?

-How is that, even with years of web development and technological advancement, out of the thousands of CMS and web builders around the globe, none could please both the marketers and their clients?
+How is that, even with years of web development and technological advancement, out of the thousands of CMS and web builders around the globe, none can please both the marketers and their clients?

 That's exactly what RubberDuck is all about : to develop an evolutive website building tool that must be a perfect fit for both the marketing expert and his client.

 RubberDuck's powerful technology packs everything needed to build, manage and optimize websites for service businesses.

 It was first designed to satisfy the specific needs of marketing experts, both freelancers and agencies, who can effectively market website design services now that they have access to a platform combining all they expect from a web builder : user-friendly experience, low carbon footprint, advanced SEO capabilities, blazing fast loading speed, well designed template and multilanguage support.

 In association with the fondation le CIEL, #Ducktober is a month-long event that aims to raise awareness of the risks and the dangers posed by the misuse of social medias.

 The RubberDuck Grand Prix is a race/event in which RubberDuck partners with a foundation to give back to the community while providing an outdoor activity that brings families together.

 RubberDuck's exhibition booth, converted into a duck shooting range, tours corporate golf tournaments during the summer to help raise funds for non-profit organizations.